Amy Beach: String Quartet, Op. 89

-Beach's String Quartet is a single movement and deemed as one of her more mature works.
+Beach's String Quartet is a single movement and is one of her more mature works.
 It was originally labeled as Op.
 79, but over the course of a decade, the work evolved, and Beach finally re-designated the piece as Op.
 89 in 1929.
-The significance Beach bestowed this piece is unique given that it did not feature a piano part which she would perform, as she did with many of her other works.
+The significance Beach bestowed on this piece is notable, given that it did not feature a piano part which she would perform, as did many of her other works.
 Because of the timing of the piece's composition, there is some evidence that Beach may have been inspired to write the work as part of Elizabeth Sprague Coolidge's chamber music competition in 1922.
 Numerous painstaking attempts demonstrate both Beach's devotion to the composition of this piece and her unfamiliarity with writing in this genre.
 The final work, completed in Rome, consists of a single movement divided into three sections, and thematically speaking, follows an arch form (A B C B1 A1).
 The piece uses three different Eskimo or Inuit melodies throughout the work: "Summer Song", "Playing at Ball", and "Itataujang's Song", taken from Franz Boas' book on the Alaskan Inuit tribes.
 Beach integrates these borrowed tunes within a framework of Austro-Germanic extended quasi-tonality and dissonance, first through more straightforward statements of the melodies and then as assimilated into a horizontal harmonic structure.
 Elements of the melodies are abstracted and developed into contrapuntal lines which propel the work forward in the absence of clear tonal direction.
 The texture and harmony is fairly stark in places, lacking the lush Romanticism of her earlier works and representing more Modernist inclinations of a developing composer.

 The piece was premiered at the American Academy in April 1929, but Beach reported little on whether or not this performance was satisfactory.
 Nonetheless, it was followed by a number of private performances and small recitals in New York, Cincinnati, and Massachusetts.
 A 1937 performance arranged by Roy Harris was particularly disappointing, as the performers were ill-prepared and sight-read the work poorly.
 No performance of the quartet was fully satisfactory to Beach, and the work did not gain the recognition that she seemed to hope it would gather.

 Because the quartet was so different from many of Beach's previous works, and given that Beach was unable to perform it herself, there is little known concerning both audience and critic response to the piece.
 Composer and biographer Burnet Corwin Tuthill offered praise of it, saying that while it was unusual for Beach and lacked the emotionalism usually prevalent in her music, it demonstrated remarkable technical sophistication and skill in its handling of both string writing and engagement with thematic material that was not European in origin.
 In fact, Beach's use of Inuit and Native American tunes became a marked feature in several of her other works, which she used as a means of bringing stylistic modernity to her sound through the appropriation and recontextualization of these melodies.